techlabksbg/cpp_exercises/README.md

 ## Exercise 3: class (ex3_class)
 The exercise is to write a class, that provides a wrapper for an array of int.
 Access and size should be controlled.
+  * Implement all missing methods according to the specs given in `ex3_class.h`
+  * Call the static function `Ex3_Array::ex3_array()` to test the exercise.
+    Adapt the files main.cpp and exercises.h to accordingly.